Blockchain Technology Explained

 The platform is highly modular and allows applications to select the permissioning, consensus algorithms and transaction rules according to the unique business needs.

-Using asynchronous Byzantine Fault Tolerance, the platform is resilient to DDoS attacks against the consensus algorithm and achieve a high level of security at scale.
+Using asynchronous Byzantine Fault Tolerance, the platform is resilient to DDoS attacks against the consensus algorithm and achieves a high-security level at scale.

-Smart contracts on the Hedera Network offers an optional mechanism called “binding arbitration.”
-This mechanism states that the smart contracts deployed with a list of public key arbitrators can be updated to add new features and fix bugs/issues.
+Smart contracts on the Hedera Network offer an optional mechanism called “binding arbitration.”
+This mechanism states that the smart contracts deployed with a list of public-key arbitrators can be updated to add new features and fix bugs/issues.

 Once the designated arbitrator agrees on smart contracts updation, the arbitrator’s keys approve the transaction with a new bytecode and the change is reflected.

-At LeewayHertz, we have a workforce of blockchain developers who are helping businesses to become transparent yet secure with the blockchain technology.
+At LeewayHertz, we have a workforce of blockchain developers helping businesses become transparent yet secure with blockchain technology.